Transparency of the Regulatory System

 ICSID Convention and New York Convention

 Colombia is a member of the New York Convention on Investment Disputes, the International Center for the Settlement of Investment Disputes (ICSID), and the Multilateral Investment Guarantee Agency.
 Colombia is also party to the New York Convention of 1958 on the Recognition and Enforcement of Foreign Arbitral Awards.
-The new National and International Arbitration Statute (Law 1563), modeled after the United Nations Commission on International Trade Law (UNCITRAL) Model Law, took effect in October 2012.
+In October 2012, the new National and International Arbitration Statute (Law 1563), modeled after the UNCITRAL Model Law, took effect.

 Investor-State Dispute Settlement

 Domestic law allows contracting parties to agree to submit disputes to international arbitration, provided that the parties are domiciled in different countries, the place of arbitration agreed to by the parties is a country other than the one in which they are domiciled, the subject matter of the arbitration involves the interests of more than one country, and the dispute has a direct impact on international trade.
 The law lets parties set their own arbitration terms including location, procedures, and the nationality of rules and arbiters.
-Foreign investors have found the arbitration process in Colombia complex and dilatory, especially with regard to enforcing awards.
-However, some progress has been made on the number of professionals and arbitrators with ample experience on trade and transnational transactions, growth in the number of arbitrage centers with cutting edge infrastructure and administrative capacity (around 340 arbitration and conciliation centers across the country) and courts that progressively more accepting of arbitration processes.
-The Chamber of Commerce of Bogota handles 75 percent of all arbitration cases in the country; all arbitration tribunals in total handle around 600 cases a year.
+Foreign investors have asserted that the arbitration process in Colombia complex and dilatory, especially with regard to enforcing awards.
+However, investors note some signs of progress – increases in the number of professionals and arbitrators with ample experience on trade and transnational transactions, growth in the number of arbitrage centers with cutting edge infrastructure and administrative capacity (around 340 arbitration and conciliation centers across the country), and greater receptivity in the courts to arbitration processes.
+The Chamber of Commerce of Bogota handles 75 percent of all arbitration cases in the country.
+All arbitration tribunals in total handle around 600 cases a year.

-Separately, a Spanish energy company which is the majority owner of a Colombian utility company initiated arbitration proceedings before UNCITRAL in March 2017 after the government ordered the liquidation of the electricity supplier.
+Separately, a Spanish energy company which is the majority owner of a Colombian utility company initiated arbitration proceedings before the United Nations Commission on International Trade Law (UNCITRAL) in March 2017 after the government ordered the liquidation of the electricity supplier.
 The company asserted that the move constituted expropriation without compensation, though the government cited mismanagement, an inability to service its debts, and failure to provide reliable electricity to the northern coast of Colombia as justification for its actions.
 The Colombian government also has three disputes in the World Bank’s International Centre for Settlement of Investment Disputes (ICSID).

-According to the Doing Business 2017 report, the time from the moment a plaintiff files the lawsuit until actual payment and enforcement of the contract averages 1288 days, the same as in 2016.
+According to the World Bank’s Doing Business 2018 report, the time from the moment a plaintiff files the lawsuit until payment and enforcement of the contract averages 1288 days, the same as in the previous two years.
 Traditionally, most court proceedings are carried out in writing and only the evidence-gathering stage is carried out through hearings, including witness depositions, site inspections, and cross-examinations.
 The government has accelerated proceedings and reduced the backlog of court cases by allowing more verbal public hearings and creating alternative court mechanisms.
 The new Code of General Procedure that entered into force in June 2014 also establishes an oral proceeding which is carried out in two hearings, and there are now penalties for not ruling in the time limit set by the law.
-Enforcement of an arbitral award can take between six months and one and a half years; a regular judicial process can take up to seven years for private parties and upwards of 15 years in conflicts with the State.
+Enforcement of an arbitral award can take from six months to one and a half years; a regular judicial process can take up to 7 years for private parties and upwards of 15 years in conflicts with the State.
 Thus, arbitration results are cheaper and much more efficient.
 According to the Doing Business report, Colombia has made enforcing contracts easier by simplifying and speeding up the proceedings for commercial disputes.
-In 2017, Colombia improved three positions in the enforcing contracts category of the report, from 177 to 174.
+In 2018, Colombia’s ranking in the enforcing contracts category of the report held at 177.

 International Commercial Arbitration and Foreign Courts